nickhart/SwiftProjectTemplate/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Release History

+- **0.1**: initial release
+  - Validated by creating a simple iOS app targeting iOS 18 and using Swift Testing.
+  - **Release Notes**: manually remove `./tempates` and `TODO.md` from generated project.

 ## Acknowledgments

 - Inspired by the need for consistent iOS project setup
 - Built with modern iOS development best practices
 - Designed for teams and individual developers alike
+- Developed with the assistance of [Claude Code](https://www.anthropic.com/claude-code)

 ---